spreadshare/runner/SpreadShare/Documentation/ALLOCATION-Protocol.md

 The TradingProvider will be checked by the AllocationService, who using real world data, has a final say over the state of the portfolio.

-### How does the allocaction provider learn about a trade?
+### How does the allocation provider learn about a trade?
 The TradingProvider will inform its WeakAllocation about a trade that was reported as succesful by its implementation.